Madison

 What is Madison?

-Madison is one of the most spectacular and strategically demanding endurance disciplines in Indoor cycling.
-In this team race, two riders compete together and alternate during the race through the characteristic Madison exchange.
+Madison is one of the most spectacular and strategically demanding endurance disciplines in Track racing.
+In this team race, two riders compete together and alternate during the race through the characteristic hand sling.
 The discipline combines explosive sprints with tactical finesse and requires perfect team coordination.

 The name Madison comes from Madison Square Garden in New York, where this racing format became popular at six-day races in the early 20th century.
 Today, Madison is an Olympic discipline and a permanent part of world championships.